Brothers of Penitence: History

 The "Friars of the Sack" were so called because of their simple clothing, usually made from sackcloth.
 The order was founded in Italy and followed a rule based on that of St. Augustine.
 The Brothers of Penitence lived a severe life.
 They wore rough sackcloth and walked either barefoot or with simple wooden sandals.
 The friars of the order never ate meat and were only allowed to drink water.

 The Fratres Saccati arrived in Spain sometime in the thirteenth century.
 They had a house at Saragossa (Spain) in the time of Pope Innocent III (d.
 1216) and one about the same time at Valenciennes (northern France).
-They had one house in Paris, in a street called after them the rue de Sachettes.
+They had one house in Paris, in a street called after them, the rue de Sachettes.

-In 1257 they were introduced into England.
+In 1257, they were introduced into England.
 Matthew Paris records under this year that "a certain new and unknown order of friars appeared in London", duly furnished with credentials from the Pope; and he mentions later that they were called from the style of their habit Fratres Saccati.
 They were first settled at Aldersgate Without but by 1272 had moved to Lothbury.

 Paris' notation about a "novum ordum" has led some to suggest that the Fratres Saccati were the order quite soon afterwards established at Ashridge (Hertfordshire) and Edington (Wiltshire), though this was repudiated in a 1943 article in the journal Speculum by Richard Emory, who attributes the original connection to Helyot's Dictionnaire des Ordres Religieux, compiled in Paris in the mid-19th century.

 The members in Italy joined the Bonites, founded by John Buoni, which in turn became part of the new mendicant order, the Hermits of Saint Augustine, established in 1256 by Pope Alexander IV with the papal bull Licet Ecclesiae catholicae.
-The houses of the Saccati outside Italy were suppressed by Pope Gregory X in 1274; this led to the closure of the European friaries of the order, and the members were absorbed into other orders.
-Those in England, however, continued to operate without Papal legitimacy; some until the dissolution of the monasteries under Henry VIII.
+The order was suppressed as a result of a decree of the Council of Lyons in 1274; this led to the closure of the European friaries of the order, and the members were absorbed into other orders.